Action Keys

 This action will use the new AI Select Background masking tool and apply the Burn local adjustment preset.

-It will be mapped to the number two key and uses the Action Speed Key.
+It will be mapped to the Action Speed Key + number two key

 Click play to watch…